ValeriTodorov01/Drone_potholes/README.md

 3. **Pothole and Object Detection**: If you want to work with the pothole and object detection functionality, navigate to the `pothole-and-object-detection-main` folder and refer to the README.md file for detailed instructions on how to set up and use the detection capabilities. (soon)

-4. **Requirements**: Navigate to requirements.txt for more info on what you need to start the project. (soon)
+4. **Requirements**: Navigate to requirements.txt for more info on what you need to start the project.

+5. **Full functionality**: If you want to work with the full ponential of the code navigate to the main.py.

 ## License

 This repository is licensed under the MIT License.
-Please see the [LICENSE](LICENSE) file for details.
+Please see the [LICENSE](LICENSE) file for details. (soon)

 ## Contributing